pudyasto/portofolio/README.md

 **Please** read the user guide for a better explanation of how CI4 works!
 The user guide updating and deployment is a bit awkward at the moment, but we are working on it!

-## Repository Management

-We use Github issues, in our main repository, to track **BUGS** and to track approved **DEVELOPMENT** work packages.
-We use our [forum](http://forum.codeigniter.com) to provide SUPPORT and to discuss FEATURE REQUESTS.

-This repository is a "distribution" one, built by our release preparation script.
-Problems with it can be raised on our forum, or as issues in the main repository.

 ## Server Requirements